 Technically, trichotillomania isn’t a type of hair loss, but a psychological obsessive-compulsive condition that causes a person to tug or pull on his or her hair, leading to hair loss.
 The hair usually grows back after a person stops pulling, so treating the condition more often than not focuses on ways to get a person to stop tugging on the hair.
 Many people with trichotillomania undergo therapy to learn not to pull their hair or to develop different ways of coping with the stress that causes them to tug the hair.

 Depending on how long a person has been suffering from trichotillomania, the hair loss might be reversible.
 If sufficient damage has occurred to the follicles, the pulled out hair might not return.
-This can be hair loss of the scalp, eyebrows, and eyelashes.
+This can be hair loss of the scalp, eyebrows.
 After treating the condition, a patient can see a hair restoration surgeon to learn the extent of the damage to the scalp and the best way to treat the hair loss.

 Tinea capitis is a type of ringworm, or fungus, that grows on the scalp.
 Generally, the fungus affects the hairs on the scalp, causing them to break and fall off.
 Small, round bald patches typically form when a person is dealing with tinea capitis.
 The infection usually occurs in children and treating the cause of the infection often solves the problem.
 Typically, a doctor will prescribe an oral antifungal medicine to clear up the infection.
 After the fungal infection has cleared, the hair should grow back.
 In more severe cases, the hair loss can be permanent.

 Finding the best treatment for your hair loss means figuring out what is behind it.
 Triple board certified hair restoration specialist Dr. Jeffrey Epstein can diagnose the cause of your hair loss and recommend the treatment option that will provide optimal results.
 Dr. Epstein sees patients at his practices in Miami.
 To schedule a consultation in Miami, call (305) 666-1774.